 Once you identify the columns that link two tables together, use the column types to evaluate the table relationship.
 Here are some examples:

-If the tables are linked via the primary key of both tables, then the same unique entity is being described in each table and the relationship is one-to-one.
-In this relationship, each table is a one side.
+If the tables are linked using the primary key of both tables, then the same unique entity is being described in each table and the relationship is one-to-one.

 For example, a users table may capture most user attributes (such as name) while a supplemental user_source table captures user registration sources.
 In each table, a row represents one user.

 Do you accept guest orders?
-Check out this article to learn how guest orders can impact your table relationships.
+See Guest Orders to learn how guest orders can impact your table relationships.

-When tables are linked via a reference key pointing to a primary key, this setup describes a one-to-many relationship.
-The one side will be the table containing the primary key and the many side will be the table containing the reference key.
+When tables are linked using a foreign key pointing to a primary key, this setup describes a one-to-many relationship.
+The one side will be the table containing the primary key and the many side will be the table containing the foreign key.

 If either of the following is true, the relationship is many-to-many: